-A patrol has three to six individuals and is led by an Orc sergeant, whilst groups of guards number only two to three; scouting parties have one to three members and will attempt to find a patrol if unobserved or allowed to escape.
+A patrol has three to six individuals, led by an Orc sergeant, whilst guards number only two to three; there may be one to three scouts, who will attempt to find a patrol if unobserved or allowed to escape.
 There are three patrols abroad and two groups of scouts; almost all other encounters are unique and should be rerolled if already faced or defeated.
-The sole exception is the guards encounter, which may occur as many times as the game master pleases.
+The sole exception is the guard encounter which may occur as many times as the game master pleases.